-The reason why she was referred to as a Princess of the United Kingdom on the birth document of Prince George today is because she is… but not quite as you think.
-Through marriage, she is Princess William because that is how British titles work.
-Just like how when you marry, a woman traditionally takes their husband’s name – the same is true for titles.
+The reason why she was referred to as a Princess of the United Kingdom on the birth document of Prince George is because she is… but not quite as you think.
+Through marriage, she is Princess William because she takes the female form of her husband’s titles.
+Just like how when a commoner marries, the wife traditionally takes her husband’s name – the same is true for titles.

-People also seem to think that Kate will be made a Princess one day.
+Additionally, people also seem to be under the impression that Catherine will be made a Princess one day.
 This is hugely unlikely for one simple reason.
 Whereas in many European Monarchies, things are kept simple by giving most members of the respective Royal Families the title of Prince or Princess, this title has a different use/meaning in the UK.
-Prince/Princess is a title almost exclusively reserved for ‘royals of the blood’ (i.e. those who were born into the family as opposed to marrying in).
+Prince/Princess is a title almost exclusively reserved for ‘blood royals’ (i.e. those who were born into the family as opposed to marrying in).